7 Comforting Bible Verses for Miscarriage

 If you are reading these words, you are most likely walking through one of life’s darkest valleys.
 My heart aches as I write these words to you today, precious friend.
 You might be navigating a miscarriage yourself, or you might be supporting a loved one who is coping with this loss.
-Today, we’ll explore several comforting prayers for miscarriages.
+Today, we’ll turn to God’s Word for seven comforting Bible verses for miscarriage.

 First, I invite you into my own journey through this heartbreaking loss.
 From Chapter One of my book, Lean Into Grace, here is the story of one of my darkest days.
-After I share my story, we will look at these six prayers for miscarriages.
+After I share my story, we will look at these Bible verses for miscarriage.

 Morning light pierces the smudged windowpane like a golden ray of hope.
 After a string of grey days, the dancing sunbeams encourage my weary heart.
 Climbing from warm sheets, I feel hopeful—like maybe this long season won’t last forever.